-Project Description: Proposed Activity, Associated Structures, Type of Equipment

-Global plans to conduct a three-dimensional (3D) seismic survey approximately ten miles south of Deadhorse in the vicinity of the Kadleroshilik River.
-The survey will cover approximately 228 square miles and will occur during the 2014-2015 winter season (Appendix C).
-Some North Slope Borough (NSB) municipal lands are located in the western portion of the project area; permission will be obtained from the NSB for all activities on municipal lands.
+Project Description: Proposed Activity, Associated Structures, Type of Equipment Global plans to conduct a three-dimensional (3D) seismic survey in the vicinity of the Kuparuk River.
+The survey will cover approximately 580 square miles and will occur during the 2014-2015 winter season (Appendix C).